jsantell/text-query/README.md

 ### query.matches(text)

-Returns a boolean indicating whether or not `text` matches the internal `query`.
+Returns a boolean indicating whether or not `text` matches the internal `query`. `text` can also be an array of strings.

 ## Testing